conscienceli/liangzhili.com/content/authors/admin/_index.md

   url: "http://www.osaka-u.ac.jp"

 # Short bio (displayed in user profile at end of posts)
-bio: Liangzhi Li received the B.Sc and M.Eng degrees in Computer Science from South China University of Technology (SCUT), China, in 2012 and 2016, respectively, and Ph.D. degree in Engineering from Muroran Institute of Technology, Japan, in 2019.
-He is currently a researcher with Institute for Datability Science, Osaka University, Japan.
+bio: Liangzhi Li is a researcher with Institute for Datability Science, Osaka University, Japan.
+He received the B.Sc and M.Eng degrees in Computer Science from South China University of Technology (SCUT), China, in 2012 and 2016, respectively, and Ph.D. degree in Engineering from Muroran Institute of Technology, Japan, in 2019.
 His main fields of research interest include computer vision, deep learning, and medical imaging.

 interests:
 - Computer Vision